monorkin/advent-of-code/2024/README.md

 Solutions are in `/lib/advent_of_code/day*.ex` files.
 Each solution has a corresponding test in `/test/advent_of_code/day*_test.exs` file.

-Inputs, including examples, are in `/prive/inputs/day*` directories.
+Inputs, including examples, are in `/priv/inputs/day*` directories.

-Provided examples are always named `example-{number}.txt` while any additional examples are named `example-*.txt`.
+Provided examples are always named `example-{number}.txt` (e.g. `example-1.txt`)
+while any additional examples are named `example-*.txt` (e.g. `example-edgecase.txt`.

+Inputs are always named `input-{number}.txt` (e.g. `input-1.txt`).

 If the puzzle uses the same input, or the same example, for both parts then just one file - the first one - is provided.

 ## Solutions